Software Performance Engineering for Foundation Model-Powered Software: Background

 \subsection{Software Performance Engineering (SPE)}

-SPE involves modeling and analyzing software systems to understand performance characteristics and uncover optimization opportunities~\cite{woodside2007future}.
+Software Performance Engineering (SPE) was introduced in the early 1980s for systematically addressing performance concerns early and continuously throughout the software development lifecycle~\cite{Smith1981_SPE}.
+Formally, SPE is defined as a quantitative, model-driven approach to predicting, evaluating, and ensuring that software systems meet performance objectives~\cite{SmithWilliams2002_PerformanceSolutions}.
+Over the decades, SPE has evolved to support object-oriented, distributed, and cloud-native systems, demonstrating its adaptability to emerging software paradigms while maintaining its focus on early prediction and lifecycle-wide performance assurance~\cite{SmithWilliams2002_PerformanceSolutions}.
+SPE is formalized to involve modeling and analyzing software systems to understand performance characteristics and uncover optimization opportunities~\cite{woodside2007future}.
 SPE encompasses various engineering practices aimed at meeting performance requirements such as latency, throughput, and resource utilization.
 As software complexity escalates, addressing performance issues as afterthoughts becomes increasingly challenging and costly~\cite{smith2002performance}.
 Hence, proactively applying SPE practices and embedding them throughout the development lifecycle is advantageous.

 Traditionally, most software components are considered deterministic, allowing developers to recreate issues when diagnosing performance degradation.
 However, as software systems evolve with increasingly complex interactions, non-deterministic behaviours have emerged~\cite{jain1990art}.
 For example, in real-time embedded systems, interrupt-driven interactions with environments introduce unpredictability, as interrupts occur randomly and are handled by priority levels, making overall system behaviour non-deterministic.
 This non-deterministic behaviour complicates performance engineering, making it difficult to reproduce performance issues that occur in production.
 This challenge is amplified with FMs due to the probability-based token sampling process in FM inference.
 Consequently, the rise of FMware necessitates rethinking methods to accurately predict and optimize system performance.